Azure/azure-kusto-spark/docs/KustoSource.md

 Options are - 'ForceSingleMode', 'ForceDistributedMode'.
 Scala and Java users may take these options from com.microsoft.kusto.spark.datasource.ReadMode.

+  The following is the behavior of the connector in either of these read modes

+  * **Single mode** : In single mode Direct query and get the results

+  * **Distributed mode** : When you hit Kusto [query limits](https://aka.ms/kustoquerylimits) (memory / number of records), data is [exported](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/data-export/export-data-to-storage) to Blob storage (export containers) , then the exported data is read and processed into a Dataframe.

+  * **Default selection of the mode** : In case these options are not specified, the connector tries to approximate row count and the time the query would take.
+If the approximated row count exceeds the query limits specified above, the connector will automatically use Distributed mode.

+  **Note**: Distributed mode will use an external storage hop and will add to COGS because of the storage that is used in between.

+  **Storage security**
+  In Distributed mode by default the internal Kusto storage accounts are queried and used for ease of the connector.
+This is not recommended in production scenarios.
+The storage to be used can be customized by passing [Transient storage parameters](#transient-storage-parameters) parameter specified below.
+This gives the caller of the read a more granular control on blob security policies as opposed to default blob security policies used by the connector and Kusto.
+This will also come in useful when Kusto administrators restrict security by applying callout policies on what hosts can traffic be let onto.
+If traffic is not permitted by administrators to the default internal storage, the read operation will fail for Distributed mode.

 * **KUSTO_DISTRIBUTED_READ_MODE_TRANSIENT_CACHE**
 When 'Distributed' read mode is used and this is set to 'true', the request query is exported only once and exported data is reused.